 Now that you have a basic understanding of operating AEDs and the different types of AED, it’s time to think about whether or not you want to get certified.
 Because medical first responders can’t possibly respond to every cardiac arrest case, the demand for CPR/AED certified laypeople is higher than ever.

-The American Health Care Academy provides CPR/AED certifications that help save lives.
+Accordingly, the American Health Care Academy provides CPR/AED certifications that help save lives.
 These classes aren’t intensive, and you can control your pace without sacrificing too much of your time.
 Visit our CPR AED training page to start your certification process today.